Morten Andersen: Retirement and legacy

 On 6 November 2009, Andersen was inducted into the New Orleans Saints Hall of Fame.
 On 25 June 2011, Andersen was inducted into the Louisiana Sports Hall of Fame.
 On 10 August 2013, Andersen was inducted into the Greater New Orleans Sports Hall of Fame.
 On 21 December 2015, he was inducted as the fourth member of the team's Ring of Honor.
 On 4 February 2017, it was announced that Andersen would be inducted into the Pro Football Hall of Fame.

-On 10 September 2020, he launched a new Sports Gambling Podcast with the VegasInsider Podcast Network titled "Great Dane Nation" with co-host Tom "Freeze Pops" Carroll.
+On 10 September 2020, he launched a new weekly football podcast with the VegasInsider Podcast Network titled "Great Dane Nation" with co-host Tom "FreezePops" Carroll.